che-incubator/chectl/README.md

 OPTIONS
   -d, --destination=destination
-      Destination where to store Che self-signed CA certificate.
+      Destination where to store Eclipse Che self-signed CA certificate.
       If the destination is a file (might not exist), then the certificate will be saved there in PEM format.
-      If the destination is a directory, then cheCA.crt file will be created there with Che certificate in PEM format.
+      If the destination is a directory, then cheCA.crt file will be created there with Eclipse Che certificate in PEM format.
-      If this option is omitted, then Che certificate will be stored in a user's temporary directory as cheCA.crt.
+      If this option is omitted, then Eclipse Che certificate will be stored in a user's temporary directory as cheCA.crt.

   -h, --help
       show CLI help

   -n, --chenamespace=chenamespace
       Eclipse Che Kubernetes namespace.
-Default to 'eclipse-che'

-  --skip-kubernetes-health-check
-      Skip Kubernetes health check

   --telemetry=on|off
       Enable or disable telemetry.
 This flag skips a prompt and enable/disable telemetry